jakelevirne/edge-lab/docs/Storage Server.md

         - For both drives, select the `free space` → `Add GPT Partition`, leave the Size blank to use the max, under Format choose `Leave unformatted`, and Create.
         - Now choose `Create software RAID` and leave as `md0` RAID Level 1.
 Select partition 2 under both of your hard drives (not the USB), and Create.
       - For /boot, swap, and / (root)
-        - `Create volume group (LVM)`, leave all options unchanges, and Create.
+        - `Create volume group (LVM)`, select `md0`, leave all options unchanged, and Create.
           - `swap` - Under the resulting `vg0` device, select the `free space` → `Create Logical Volume` , set the size to 32G (or twice your machine's RAM), select `swap` as the Format and Create.
           - `/boot` - Again, under the `vg0` device, select the `free space` → `Create Logical Volume` , set the size to 1G, select `ext4` as the Format, `/boot` as the Mount and Create.
           - `/` (root) - Again, under the `vg0` device, select the `free space` → `Create Logical Volume` , leave the size blank for the max, select `ext4` as the Format, `/` as the Mount and Create.
     - Done
-  - I chose `stor1` as the machine name and `pi` as my username.
+  - I chose `data1` as the machine name and `pi` as my username.
 All the rest of the instructions and scripts here assume these names.
   - Install OpenSSH server
   - - It's pretty neat to just import your SSH identity.
 Since my public key is [added](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) to my Github, I just point the installer to my Github username and everything just works.
     - If you use the above import approach, then do NOT allow password authentication over SSH.
 There's no need, and it's less secure.